 Facebook: Tracy Gatewood Sacred Ramblings

 The word Fruit is a popular biblical word; fruit, fruitful, fruits – bible verse references for fruit take up a page and a half in my (exhaustive) Strong’s Concordance.
 Fruit means “the effect, the product or the good things that result from work or activity.”
 Fruit is a result or byproduct of an action or a state of being.
-Could 2019 be your year to bear much fruit?
+Could this be your year to bear much fruit?

 By this My Father is glorified, that you bear much fruit.
 John 15:8